alfem/synology-flickr-folder-uploader/README.md

   ./flickr-folder-uploader.py /volume1/alfem/Pics/Coches/ coches

-  First parameter=Folder to upload
+  First parameter = Folder to upload

-  Second parameter=Tag for the photos
+  Second parameter = Tag for the photos

 * On first run, the script will show an URL you need to visit in order to authorize it.Open the url in your brwoser, authorize the script and copy the code shown.